elexon-data/iris-clients/README.md

 ![Insights Solution logo](./images/insights-solution.png)

+# IRIS Release August 2025

+> [!WARNING]
+> IRIS updates have been released that mean all users must re-register.
+Make sure to [re-register on the Insights Solution](https://bmrs.elexon.co.uk/iris) before 2 October 2025 to get your new credentials.
+Old queues will continue to work until 2 October 2025 after which they will be deleted.
+>
+> As part of this the tenant ID and some other queue configuration has been updated; you will need to update your clients accordingly.
+(The example clients in this repository have been updated.)
+>
+> You will need to update:
+> - Tenant ID: `4203b7a0-7773-4de5-b830-8b263a20426e`
+> - Service Bus Namespace: `"elexon-insights-iris"`
+> - Client ID, Client Secret and Queue Name: these are available upon re-registering on the [Insights Solution](https://bmrs.elexon.co.uk/iris)
+>
+> For further support please use the [customer support portal](https://support.elexon.co.uk/csm).

+> [!TIP]
+> Upon re-registering you will get access to the following new features:
+> 1. Multiple Queues per User: Easily provision additional IRIS queues to your existing subscriptions.
+> 2. Server-Side Message Filters: Take control what datasets you wish to receive with self-serve filtering based on pre-defined options.
+> 3. Sender Permissions: You can send messages to your own queue so you can retry dead-lettered messages.
+> 4. Refreshed UI: A redesigned front end with enhanced functionality e.g. managing queues, applying filters by logging in.

 # IRIS clients

 The Insights Real-time Information Service (IRIS)  is a near real-time, free, publicly available push service for accessing [Insights Solution](https://bmrs.elexon.co.uk/iris) data.